afzalsufiya/Unravelling-Project-Tycho-Global-Health-Data-Analysis-in-R-programming/README.md

 ## 🤝 Let's Connect

-If you're interested in data science, or public health analytics or have any question regarding this repo— feel free to connect or reach out!
+If you're interested in data science, or public health analytics or have any question regarding this repo, feel free to connect or reach out!

 🔗 LinkedIn: [www.linkedin.com/in/asufiya](https://www.linkedin.com/in/asufiya)